Severno/ft_printf-1/README.md

 Dav is a 42 student
 ```

-The project is complicated as there is an indefinate nnumber of parameters passed to the function.
+The project is complicated as the number of parameters is indefinite.
 We use variadic arguments in this case.

 ft_printf must achieve the following mandatory requirements: